yocto-8/yocto-8/README.md

 # yocto-8

-A physical, handheld pico-8 console based on the Raspberry Pi Pico/RP2040 using a custom reimplementation.
+An open-source PICO-8 cartridge runner for the Raspberry Pi Pico.

-[pico-8](https://www.lexaloffle.com/pico-8.php) is a fantasy game console from Lexaloffle which allows you to create, edit, share and play small games in a virtual console.
+[PICO-8](https://www.lexaloffle.com/pico-8.php) is a fantasy game console from Lexaloffle which allows you to create, edit, share and play small games in a virtual console.

-yocto-8 does not aim to be a perfect replacement: I only hope to make it a working *player* for most pico-8 cartridges, *eventually*.
-In other words, if I ever try to make this project usable for other people than me, the idea is to have a niche but cheap player for pico-8 enthusiasts to provide a fun on-the-go experience.
-Ultimately, you should be able to copy a .p8 (or .p8.png later down the road) on the yocto-8 plugged through USB and run it right away.
+Currently, yocto-8 does not aim to provide editor tools.
+What it eventually will be is a compatible reimplementation of PICO-8 that should be able to run most games at "near-native" performance (assuming an overclocked RP2040).

 yocto = pico².

-# Current progress
+# Current progress and plans

+With some modifications, some demos and games run.

+It is possible to build and run yocto-8 on the desktop which is currently the preferred way for implementing new API features due to facilitated debugging and allowing a faster development cycle in general.
+The main target remains the embedded implementation.

 This is currently in an early stage: there is no user-friendly way to get this working yet and most cartridges will not work.

-Some demos and cartridges work with some modifications, most notably, Celeste Classic runs (with no font rendering or any audio is implemented yet) at full speed even on a Pico at stock frequency.
+A significant challenge is the usage of [a hack](doc/extmem.md) to enable using of external SPI RAM which causes very significant slowdowns when hit and may compromise the usage of the RP2040 for this project, as opposed to a different microcontroller with higher amounts of user SRAM and a memory controller.
+There is a lot of room for optimization for the RAM hack routine, however.

+There are (uncertain) plans to design real hardware (with a PCB and an enclosure) based on the RP2040 or a STM32.
+Though more expensive, STM32 microcontrollers might be a better fit for the reason highlighted above, and because of higher performance on the candidate lineups (F7/H7).
+The current silicon shortage seems to hit ST harder, though, so this may be a no-go for now.

 # Limitations